Ancient Tombs at Longtou Mountain: Interments

-The epitaph explains that Princess Jeonghyo (貞孝公主) is the fourth daughter of King Mun, the third ruler of Balhae and a younger sister of Princess Jeonghye (貞惠公主).
+The epitaph explains that Princess Chŏnghyo is the fourth daughter of King Mun, the third ruler of Balhae and a younger sister of Princess Jeonghye (貞惠公主).
 The epitaph shows that Balhae considered its ruler as an emperor equivalent to that of the Tang dynasty.

 The epitaph also recorded that the Princess died on Monday, 6 July 792, during the fifty-sixth year of the Daeheung era.
 She was accompanied in the burial at Ran Valley (染谷) in Xi Yuan (西原 or Western Plains) in the winter of 809 (已卯) (western Gregorian solar calendar Monday, 11 January 810, Chinese lunar calendar 28th day of the 11th month).
-She was given the posthumous name "Jeonghyo" to qualify her as virtuous and filial.
+She was given the posthumous name "Chŏnghyo" to qualify her as virtuous and filial.
 She was likely a horse-rider, as the remains of a horse were found in the chamber.
 The epitaph recorded the year of death as 792.
 This corrected previous works such as Jin Yufu's (金毓黻) Book of the Balhae Kingdom (渤海國志長編), which recorded 793 instead.

 The skeletal remains were scattered all over the chamber when discovered by archaeologists, due to previous looting.
 However, the looters missed several golden and copper items, jewelry, pottery, and figurines.
 The gold ornament depicting a three stranded bird's wing is a piece of evidence demonstrating how Balhae was inherited of Goguryeo's crowns.
 Reconstruction showed that the bones belong to a woman, presumably the princess; but there is also a male, possibly an attendant or child.
+But family ancestry records do state that the princess married and had a daughter who was born in 782 but died in 787.